 Day 5 - 7

 Out in Laikipia the big beasts roam.
 Rhinos and elephant can be spotted at close quarters, while great giraffe necks dot the horizon.
 Hyenas cover great distances each day, and their spotted fur scampers past the safari truck.
 On horse or camel back, the safari becomes even more exhilarating.
 There's an awe-inspiring feeling of being at one with nature as your ride wanders along the plains.
-There are few places in the world that can offer the experiences of Laikipia and Sosian Lodge.
 You'll have three days to try it all.

 Breakfast, Dinner, Lunch